 Again, as we’ve said, these shownotes are extensive.
 As a podcaster, you don’t need to mirror Ferriss’s strategy but it's good guidance for how you can really use the full power of these notes.
 Even consider the added keywords of people’s names and resources that are linked on Ferriss’s website!

-If you’re unsure of what transcriptions are, they’re written out formats of your podcast (word for word).
+If you’re unsure what transcriptions are, they’re written out formats of your podcast (word for word).
 Not only do they make your podcast more accessible, such as with individuals who are hard of hearing, but they’re also effective for boosting SEO since they provide an opportunity for:

-Normally, you’ll see podcasters sharing transcriptions on their website.
 Referring back to Tim Ferriss, he has a section on his website dedicated to all episode transcriptions.
 Although it’s best practice to link the correct transcription to the podcast episode, having them all in one area of the website can also be beneficial to the listener or reader.

 Since your transcriptions are written words of your podcast, it’s likely that you already touch on keywords that you’d want to be ranking for as you speak.
 But in addition, you can also add headers throughout the transcription to make it easier to read and also improve SEO.